 (2) Within 2 months after the end of each University year the Board of Directors shall cause to be made out and delivered to the University’s auditor accounts that give a true and fair view of the income and expenditure of the University for that University year and the state of the financial affairs of the University at the end of that University year.

-[Section 28 amended by No. 8 of 2005 s.
+[Section 28 amended: No. 8 of 2005 s.
 48.]

 29. Audit